 Proteins within the cells are responsible for nearly every task of cellular life.
 These include the cell’s shape, function, routine maintenance, and waste cleanup, as well as when it will divide or die.
 In a nutshell, proteins guide the cells to grow and reproduce in orderly and controlled ways.

 However, when a cell divides, a change called mutation may sometimes happen in the genetic sequence of its DNA.
 This means that the cell is now abnormal; it can no longer understand its instructions, and can even grow out of control.
-It could produce too many proteins, triggering a cell to divide continuously.
+An abnormal cell could produce too many proteins, triggering a cell to divide continuously.
 It may also completely cease producing proteins responsible for stopping cell division.

 A cancer by any other name

-To make a long story short, the reason why we haven’t cured cancer yet is because there are many kinds of it.
+To make a long story short, the reason why we haven’t cured cancer yet is because there are more than a hundred kinds of it.

 Cancer cells are all results of a sudden change within the genetic sequence of the DNA.
 However, though they may all look the same on the outside, they actually develop in their own unique ways, and can originate in any type of tissue.
 Brain cancer, for example, originates in the brain tissues.
 Lung cancer starts in the lung tissues.
 And so on.

-In other words, the pathology – the way cancer progresses – of each cancer is very different from the other.
-This is mostly because every cancer is caused by a different kind of mutation.
-This practically makes it a different disease in every patient.
+In other words, the pathology—the way cancer progresses—varies for each case.
+This is mostly because every cancer results from a different kind of mutation.
+It’s almost like a different disease in every patient.